1. How can I employ you to write for me?

 I write on numerous subjects, covering a range of writing styles.

-I also write commercially, assisting businesses with content marketing, SEO web content writing, case studies, articles and press releases.
+I also write commercially, assisting businesses with content marketing, SEO web-content writing, case studies, articles and press releases.
 Additionally, I write about social media, search engine optimisation and digital marketing.
 I have also written extended pieces of work such as eBooks.